astro-tiptop/TIPTOP/docs/source/parameterFile.rst

 Introduction
 ------------

-To run tiptop you need two things: to execute the function and to create a parameter file.
+To run TIPTOP you need two things: to execute the function and to create a parameter file.
 This section explaines what should your parameter file contain and the various parameters you can set.
 You can already find example parameter files in the `github <https://github.com/FabioRossiArcetri/TIPTOP/tree/main/perfTest>`_ .